quezon/wrsr/README.md

 This project aims to utilize the production resource utilization, passenger capacity, construction resource requirements and residential capacity data with Workshop or Non-workshop items for analysis with sql queries or graph database queries.

+## Prerequisites

+You must have PostgreSQL and Python installed on your Operating System.
+You also must know the postgres password of PostgreSQL server.

 ## Usage/Examples